campbel2525/sample-ai-agent/README-ENGLISH.md

 - There is no functionality to modify the agent’s own program; we would like to introduce something.
   - Use Cline?
   - Use Claude Code?
-- It would be good for the AI agent to have memory
+- The AI agent would benefit from memory functionality
-  - If successful results are saved, performance can reportedly improve the more it is used
+  - If successful outcomes are saved, performance can reportedly improve the more it is used
 - It may be good to change the mechanism of the AI agent itself
-  - Although it is a chatbot assuming a conversational form, performing Deep Research over a set of prepared files might also be good
+  - While this assumes a conversational chatbot, it might also be good to perform deep research over a set of self-prepared files
 - Consider comparing LLM models
-  - Especially for planning LLMs, would like to use GPT-5 or a reasoning mode
+  - Especially for planning, we would like to use GPT-5 or a “reasoning mode”
 - The Tuning AI has poor accuracy and should be improved
   - We are not actually using it for prompt tuning at the moment
-    - Currently development is proceeding using Codex
+    - Currently, development is proceeding using Codex
   - The prompts executed by the Tuning AI are not good
     - The prompt does not include information about what kind of AI agent it is
     - It would be good to make this injectable from outside